StuartRiffle/ragtag-tiger/README.md

     --chat
 ```

-This is true power: indirection.
-You can edit blocks of arguments in one response file instead of updating all your scripts every time you change servers etc.
+Now you can edit blocks of arguments in one response file instead of updating all your scripts every time you change servers or something.

 For casual/occasional use this is probably overthinking things.
-Copying and pasting between batch files will get you a long way.

 ## FAQ